NUS-Project-SaBai/BackEnd/documentation/components-records-FileForm/upload-get.md

 #### Data Fetched by the Frontend
 - **Complete Data Set**:
-  Returns an array of Upload objects, each containing:
+  Returns an array of PatientFiles objects, each containing:
   - **patient**: Complete patient object with all fields (pk, name, village_prefix, date_of_birth, etc.)
   - **files**: Array of file objects, each with:
     - id